yhliang-GBU/yhliang/_pages/about.md

 <h2 id="openings">Openings</h2>
 We currently have the following openings. ​​Please do not hesitate to contact me​​ with your CV if you are interested!

-​​*Joint Postdoctoral Program​​ with ​​Tsinghua University (Shenzhen)​​ or ​​the University of Science and Technology of China​​
+​​* Joint Postdoctoral Program​​ with ​​Tsinghua University (Shenzhen)​​ or ​​the University of Science and Technology of China​​

-*Senior Researcher
+* Senior Researcher

-*Research Assistant/​​Visiting Student​​ positions
+* Research Assistant/​​Visiting Student​​ positions

 <h2 id="publications">Publications</h2>
-* Yuhong Liang, Yingjia Wang, Tsun-Yu Yang, Matias Bjørling, and Ming-Chang Yang, “ZonesDB: Building Write-Optimized and Space-Adaptive Key-Value Store on Zoned Storage with Fragmented LSM Tree,” accepted and to appear in ACM Transactions on Storage (TOS).
+* **Yuhong Liang**, Yingjia Wang, Tsun-Yu Yang, Matias Bjørling, and Ming-Chang Yang, “ZonesDB: Building Write-Optimized and Space-Adaptive Key-Value Store on Zoned Storage with Fragmented LSM Tree,” accepted and to appear in ACM Transactions on Storage (TOS).

 * Tsun-Yu Yang, Yizou Chen, Yuhong Liang, and Ming-Chang Yang, “Leveraging On-demand Processing to Co-optimize Scalability and Efficiency for Fully-external Graph Computation,” accepted and to appear in ACM Transactions on Storage (TOS).